 Registered for various household appliances, power tools, and kitchen gadgets.
 It’s pretty hard to find a good five-letter .com domain name for sale, let alone one that comes with a registered trademark.
 But Sasvo is a great one!
 To me it sounds like the kind of name that a very dependable central or northern European company would have.
 Perhaps even a company from South Korea.
 Basically, Sasvo sounds like it comes from a place where consumers want household gadgets and appliances to come from.

 You may think you don’t need a good domain name, but as I mentioned earlier, every good Amazon brand has a good standalone website as well.
-Many of your regular customers will be looking to buy from you directly in order to improve your margins, and you need to have a website that’s easy for them to find and remember.
+Many of your loyal customers will want to buy from you directly in order to support your business, and you need to have a website that’s easy for them to find and remember.

 Need More Seller Name Ideas?